Esther Cahill-Chiaroni (Executive Director)

 Miriam Smith co-directed and produced the critically acclaimed/award-winning feature documentaries HOW FAR IS HEAVEN and THE GROUND WE WON with filmmaking partner Chris Pryor.
 They are currently developing a number of film projects under their company Deer Heart Films.
 Miriam was awarded the Senior English Prize during her BA in English & Film, and gained a Masters in Creative & Performing Arts at the University of Auckland.

-Sjionel Timu (Programme Assistant)
+Sjionel Timu (Programme Coordinator)

 Sjionel (Ngāti Porou, Ngāti Kahungunu, Ngā Puhi) has a background in sound and moving image.
 She is interested in work that investigates and develops research, community and cultural identity.
 Her previous experience includes developing the film collection and co-ordinating Ngā Taonga Sound & Vision, Auckland.
 She is a free-lance videographer, studying Te Reo Māori and has two daughters Coco & Valentina.